 A practical example?
 This functionality allows you to have a completely wired network with a limited area connected via mesh, all of this while still having the best performance possible with no unnecessary overhead.

 The WiFi AI consists of a set of mechanisms that automatically configure your WiFi settings in an optimal way.
 Among others, it automatically manages your wireless mesh, enabling or disabling it on your WiFi Access Points as needed.
 Its auto-channel selection logic also allows your mesh to always work on the best channels available, minimizing signal interference in your target location.

-- Visualize the routes from mesh devices to their gateway; or
+Visualize routes from mesh device to gateway; and

 Visualize information of each individual mesh link.

-Learn more on our mesh topology in this article.
+Learn more about the Mesh Topology in this article.

 Where does a mesh network shine?